Creamy Vegan Squash Soup with Chive Oil Topping: A Culinary Medicine Delight

 Making this Soup at Home

 This soup can be used as a meal, but it can also be used to experiment with flavors and colors. and possibly even a veggie you don’t usually eat.
 As you’re getting ready, take a moment to appreciate your kitchen’s rich colors and inviting aromas.
-Every ingredient in the dish was picked for its nutritional value and capacity to contribute to a well-balanced meal.
+Every ingredient in the dish was selected for its nutritional value and its ability to contribute to a well-balanced meal.

 Cooking and mindful eating are forms of self-care, according to the fields of Ayurveda and culinary medicine.
-It helps us to take care of our bodies and souls, calm down, and establish a connection with our food.
+It helps us take care of our bodies and souls, calm down, and connect with our food.
 This Creamy Vegan Squash Soup with Chive Oil shows how these ideas can be applied to everyday life.
-I love to add a mandala to the top soups using things like Butterfly Pea Powder Tortillas, nuts or seeds, edible flowers, and freshly chopped veggies.
+I love adding a mandala to the top of soups with ingredients like Butterfly Pea Powder, Tortillas, nuts or seeds, edible flowers, and freshly chopped veggies.

-Please help me get the word out about plant-based healthy living so that doctors know the value of lifestyle changes by sharing this post on your social media.
+Please help me get the word out about healthy plant-based living by sharing this post on your social media.

 Start by cubing the squash and Yukon Gold potatoes.
 Finely chop the shallot and set aside.